jrdurham/SermonAudioServiceRecorder/README.md

 `APPEND_TIMESTAMP` - Default setting:  `FALSE`
-If you change this setting to `TRUE`, a unix timestamp will be appended to the filename at export. this is useful when testing and multiple files are being generated that might have the same filename with the GUI's default filenaming behaviors.
+If you change this setting to `TRUE`, a unix timestamp will be appended to the filename at export.
+This is useful when testing and multiple files are being generated that might have the same filename when set via the GUI's default file naming behaviors.
 <br>

 `GUI_LOGO` - Default setting: `img/logo.png`